-R : Use this gear to back up.
+R: Use this gear to back up.

-At low vehicle speeds, R (Reverse) can be used to rock the vehicle back and forth to get out of snow, ice, or sand without damaging the transmission.
-See If the Vehicle Is Stuck \Leftrightarrow 178.
+At low vehicle speeds, R (Reverse) can be used to rock the vehicle back and forth to get out of snow, ice, or sand without damaging your transmission.
+See If the Vehicle Is Stuck \Rightarrow 191.

 N: In this position, the engine does not connect with the wheels.
-To restart the engine when the vehicle is already moving, use N (Neutral) only.
+To restart when the vehicle is already moving, use N (Neutral) only.
+You can also use N (Neutral) when the vehicle is being towed.